Welcome to my very first recap! The Story of Minglan Episode 1!

 She was sold for in exchange for medicine and comes from a poor background.
 The way Minglan’s mother explains the comparison highlights the difference very well.

-The main wife comes in and glares at Madam Lin who ducks her head in submission.
-She brings forth her younger daughter, Rulan, in front of her father to admonish her concubine-born brother.
+Then Wang Ruofu comes in and glares at Madam Lin who ducks her head in submission.
+She brought Rulan, her younger daughter along as well.

 Madam Lin: 1, Main Wife: 0